k2view-academy/K2View-Academy/articles/19_Broadway/04_built_in_actor_types.md

 <td style="vertical-align: top;" width="210">
 <h4><a id="user-content-system" class="anchor" href="04_built_in_actor_types.md#system" aria-hidden="true"></a><strong>system</strong></h4>
 </td>
-<td style="vertical-align: top;" w idth="433">System processes and commands to be performed in the file system.
-For example: Sych as copy, List or Remove.&nbsp;</td>
+<td style="vertical-align: top;">System processes and commands to be performed in the file system.</td>
 <td width="600">
 <p><strong>cp</strong> Actor, copies a file.
 The interface used as input can be:</p>
 <ul>